Code of Student Conduct

 - All testimony shall be given under oath or affirmation.
 Evidence shall be admitted or excluded in accordance with RCW 34.05.452.

-WAC 132N-125-135 Student conduct committee—Initial decision.
+WAC 132N-125-135 Student conduct committee - Initial decision.

 - At the conclusion of the hearing, the student conduct committee shall permit the parties to make closing arguments in whatever form it wishes to receive them.
 The committee also may permit each party to propose findings, conclusions, and/or a proposed decision for its consideration.

 - Within twenty-one days following the later of the conclusion of the hearing, or the committee's receipt of closing arguments, the committee shall issue an initial decision in accordance with RCW 34.05.461 and WAC 10-08-210.
-The initial decision shall include findings on all material issues of fact and conclusions on all material issues of law, including which, if any, provisions of the student conduct code were violated.
+The initial decision shall include findings on all material issues of fact and conclusions on all material issues of law, including which, if any, provisions of the code of student conduct were violated.
 Any findings based substantially on the credibility of evidence or the demeanor of witnesses shall be so identified.

 - The committee's initial order shall also include a determination on appropriate discipline, if any.
 If the matter was referred to the committee by the student conduct officer, the committee shall identify and impose disciplinary sanction(s) or conditions, if any, as authorized in the student code.
 If the matter is an appeal by the respondent, the committee may affirm, reverse, or modify the disciplinary sanction and/or conditions imposed by the student conduct officer and/or impose additional disciplinary sanction(s) or conditions as authorized herein.